MadjdaKhedi/CV-Finder-Using-Python/README.md

 - The directory containing the CVs is specified.
 - The CVs are processed and their content is indexed.
 - The available keywords are printed for the user.
 - A loop allows the user to search for CVs by entering the number corresponding to a keyword.
 The results are displayed, or the user is informed if no CVs contain the keyword.
-The loop continues until the user click on 'quit'.
+The loop continues until the user click on 'Exit'.